Vestigial twin: Treatment

 Treatment for vestigial twins typically includes having surgery to remove the parasitic twin.
-If the parasitic twin is not removed the risk for further complications increases significantly.
+If the parasitic twin is not removed, the risk for further complications increases significantly.
 The twin supporting the parasitic twin can have complications.
 Therefore, the best course of treatment would be to remove the attached parasitic twin.
 A healthcare provider would schedule additional tests to check to see if the fetus has any complications and treat them.
 Treatment for other complications would be different based on each case.

-After the fetus undergoes the procedure to remove the parasitic twin there is a risk to developing infection, hernia, and typical surgical complications.
-There are no holistic treatment options other than leaving the parasitic twin attached, however leaving the parasitic twin attached to the dominant twin can lead to further complications for the dominant twin.
-The dominant twins body can be put under a lot of stress if still attached to the parasitic twin.
-Surgery to remove the parasitic twin is the only treatment to remove the parasitic twin from the dominant twin.
+After the fetus undergoes the procedure to remove the parasitic twin, there is a risk of developing infection, hernia, and typical surgical complications.
+There are no holistic treatment options other than leaving the parasitic twin attached; however, leaving the parasitic twin attached to the dominant twin can lead to further complications for the dominant twin.
+The dominant twin's body can be put under a lot of stress if still attached to the parasitic twin.
+Surgery is the only treatment to remove the parasitic twin from the dominant twin.

 Prognosis

-The typical prognosis for the case studies that have been found is overall good once the parasitic twin is separated.
+The overall prognosis for the case studies that have been found is typically good once the parasitic twin is separated.
 If the host twin has some complications, such as a hernia or infection, more treatment may be needed.
 The occurrence does not repeat after the parasitic twin is removed.

 It is unclear if there is an environmental or hereditary risk factor associated with vestigial twins.
-However, researchers believe that abnormalities in the SHH protein can create a risk or a possible explanation for having vestigial twins.
+However, researchers believe that abnormalities in the SHH protein can create a risk or a possible explanation for having such twins.

 Epidemiology

-Vestigial twins is a rare occurrence, it has been reported that it occurs less than 1 in 1 million births.
-Woman of child bearing ages that are pregnant with twins can be impacted.
-Twin fetuses that are still developing in the womb can become vestigial twins, although this is a rare occurrence.
-Since this occurrence is so sparse it is unclear whether it impacts different ethnicities or races.
+Vestigial twinning is a rare occurrence; it has been reported that it occurs in fewer than one in one million births.
+Women of child bearing ages who are pregnant with twins can be impacted.
+Twin fetuses that are still developing in the womb can become vestigial twins, although this is a rare occurrence; so rare that it is unclear whether it impacts different ethnicities or races differently.
 However, rachipagus parasiticus, an extremely rare type of parasitic twins, is most commonly reported in Ethiopia.
-Rachipagus parasiticus is where the parasitic twin is attached to the spine.
+In rachipagus parasiticus, the parasitic twin is attached to the spine.